You can find out more about this picturesque region of Italy in our guide to Abruzzo.

 And not only that.
 In March 2001, the Consulta del Turismo dell’Associazione dei Comuni Italiani (an alliance of Italian towns which loosely oversees matters of tourism) began the programme known as I Borghi Più Belli d’Italia (the Most Beautiful Villages in Italy).
 The initiative ranked and categorised villages (and towns) according to aesthetic beauty, but also for the likes of historical importance, art, culture and liveability.

 At present, a whopping 23 of Abruzzo’s towns and villages have won the award.
-So, if you’re planning a socially distant summer getaway, you may well want to consider one of these as your base.
+So, if you’re planning a summer getaway, you may well want to consider one of these as your base.

 Castel del Monte